babyfish-ct/graphql-ts-client/codegen-properties.md

 ```
 readonly items: readonly Item[];
 ```
-The first "readonly" can be disabled by "objectEditable", the second "readonly" can be disabled by "arrayEditable".
+The first "readonly" can be disabled by "objectEditable".

+The second "readonly" can be disabled by "arrayEditable".

 There is a situation where you have to let "arrayEditable" to be true.
 The API of [antd](https://ant.design/) does not accept the second "readonly", such as the property "dataSource" of &lt;Table/&gt;